Abdelrahman-Mohammad/discord-birthday-wisher/README.md

 After that, you need to provide a valid mongo database url, and set it.
 You can do so by:

+See How to connect to MongoDB Atlas [here](https://studio3t.com/knowledge-base/articles/connect-to-mongodb-atlas/)

 ```js
 Birthdays.connectionURL("mongodb://..."); // You only need to do this ONCE per process.
 ```